 In order to parallelize GTF modification, a GTF file is split into approximately equal chunks equal to the specified number of threads.
 To avoid an incomplete gene record being included in a chunk, a given chunk end point is determined by calculating the size of the GTF, dividing by the number of threads, and advancing one chunk size forward in line number, then advancing line by line until the last line of the current gene record.
 If creating the last chunk, the end of the chunk is automatically the last line of the GTF record.

-Ensembl canonical transcripts are determined according to the Ensembl glossary definition of canonical tran- script.
+Ensembl canonical transcripts are determined according to the Ensembl glossary definition of a canonical transcript.
 For cases where a tie-breaker exists with equal priority transcripts, the longest is chosen.
 When there are more than one of these equal priority transcripts of the same length exist, the first listed record is retained.
-Exon or CDS lengths are calculated by taking the sum of each exon or CDS, not by including intron or other space in the calculation.
+Exon or CDS lengths are calculated by taking the sum of each exon or CDS, not including intron or other space in the calculation.